Otso Liimatta: F.C. Famalicão

 On 29 July 2023, Liimatta officially joined Primeira Liga side Famalicão for an undisclosed fee, signing a four-year deal with the Portuguese club.
 According to the media, the fee was in six figures and is believed to be close to €600,000.
 He made his debut for the Fama on 11 August 2023, starting in the opening league game of the season against Braga, which ended in a 2–1 win for his team.

 IFK Värnamo (loan)

 On 26 July 2025, he was loaned out to Allsvenskan club IFK Värnamo.
 On 2 August, in his second match for Värnamo, Liimatta scored his first Allsvenskan goal as a substitute, in a 2–2 home draw against GAIS.

+Halmstads BK (loan)

+On 5 March 2026, he was loaned out to Allsvenskan club Halmstads BK.

+IK Sirius

+On 7 August 2026 Liimatta joined Allsvenskan club Sirius on a contract running to 2031.

 International career

 Youth

 Liimatta has represented Finland at various youth levels.

 On 7 March 2023, at the age of 18, he got his first call-up to the Finland under-21 national team for two friendly matches against North Macedonia and Bulgaria.
 He scored his first U21 goal in the latter match, on 28 March 2023, taking part in a 0–2 win over Bulgaria.

 Liimatta scored a hat-trick against Albania U21 on 13 October 2023 in a 2025 UEFA U21 Euro qualifying match, which ended in 4–1 victory for Finland.
 Liimatta finished the qualification campaign scoring seven goals, making him the joint-second-best goalscorer of the whole qualification, and helped Finland to qualify for the final tournament, for the second time in the nation's history.